ajayg51/ajayg51-portfolio/readme.md

-#  Portfolio - mobile version to be built (only bigger screen renderable).
+#  Portfolio - mobile version is yet to be built (only bigger screen renderable as of now).

 # View portfolio